Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue: Method

+and therefore also uniformly sample parameters $s_1, s_2, b_1, b_2$ within plausible ranges \cite{jacques2013optical}.
+Subsequently, we input the obtained values into the modified Beer-Lambert law to obtain synthetic differential attenuations $\Delta A(\lambda)$.
+This difference in attenuation $\Delta A$ as input and the corresponding $\{\delta c_i\}$ as output are then used for training.

 b) Given that the distribution of the synthetic spectra obtained according to the strategy described above can be notably different from the distribution of real spectra, this can result in an unsatisfactory network prediction accuracy.
-Therefore, in addition to (a), we evaluate another strategy for creating a dataset trying to bridge the gap between the physical model and real data.
-For this, we use traditional least squares minimization to fit the changes in the real reflectance spectrum with a synthetic spectrum difference obtained from the modified Beer-Lambert law.
-The concentrations $\{\delta c_i\}$ (optionally with $s$ and $b$) found upon the optimization and the corresponding $\delta I_R$ constitute the training samples.
+Therefore, in addition to (a), we evaluate another strategy for creating a dataset trying to bridge the gap between the physical model and real data, Fig. 2 (b).
+For this, we use traditional least squares minimization to fit the changes in the real reflectance spectrum with the modified Beer-Lambert law.
+The concentrations $\{\delta c_i\}$ found upon the optimization and the corresponding $\Delta A$ constitute the training samples.